ClementeCervantes/Clemente/README.md

-- 👋 Hi, I’m @ClementeCervantes
+- 👋 Hi, I’m @Clemente
 - 👀 I’m interested in networking and SQL.